First Steps In the Data Recovery Process

-After entering your details into our system, the first thing we do is perform a very thorough visual inspection on the patient drive, especially if we suspect the drive has had previous data recovery attempts or if it has indeed been to another data recovery lab for works.
+As we are ISO accredited and work to a certain process, we will book your device into our system and it will be labelled with your case reference.
+The first thing we do on the patient device is perform a very thorough visual inspection, especially if we suspect the item has had previous data recovery attempts or if it has been sent to us for a second opinion after being seen by another data recovery company.

 The next step, and depending on the nature of the failure, is to power on the drive.
-If any head damage or mechanical failure is suspected, then we would skip this step and go directly to the internal visual inspection in the clean chamber, having gained the client’s prior permission to open the drive.
+If any head damage or mechanical failure is suspected, then we would skip this step and request permission from the owner of the device to go directly to the internal visual inspection in the clean chamber.
+This will allow us to check the internal parts of the hard drive for damage.
 If no mechanical damage is deemed to be present, then we would power up the drive and dig deeper into possible Service Area Damage and associated Firmware issues, checking logs and defect lists and also undertake basic media tests.

 These basic tests should now allow us to provide you with a full and accurate quotation that is genuinely ‘Fixed’, for you to consider.
-Once we have provided a no-obligation quotation for you, we keep it open on our system for 30 days.
+Once we have provided a no-obligation quotation for you, the price is fixed and remains live on our system for 30 days.

-We are always happy to talk to our clients about the specifics of the work which is needed, so that they are fully on board with what is involved and can decide whether it is right for them to proceed.
+We are always happy to talk to our clients about the specifics of the work required, so that they are fully on board with what is involved and can decide whether it is right for them to proceed.